metno/gridpp/README.rst

 * spatial smoothing (average within a neighbourhood)

+* quantile-quantile mapping

+* linear regression

+* Kriging of biases at points onto a grid (additive and multiplicative)

-* ensemble calibration of precipitation using zero-adjusted Gamma distribution
+* ensemble calibration using zero-adjusted Gamma distribution (e.g. for precipitation)

-* polynomial regression of any order
+* ensemble calibration using Box-Cox t-distribution (e.g. for windspeed)

+* ensemble calibration using Gaussian distribution (e.g. for temperature)

 * calculation of precipitation phase, using wetbulb temperature